suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Medium%20Inspiration%20GitHub%20Image.jpg"/>

-📝 Furthermore, I also write articles and share my __blogs__ through __Medium__.
-It is a __website__ where writers could share their thoughts with the community through __publications__.
+📝 Furthermore, I also write articles and share my blogs through __Medium__.
+It is a website where writers could share their thoughts with the community through publications.
 I've written articles on Machine Learning and Data Science.
 Below is the link to my Medium articles.
 __https://suhas-maddali007.medium.com__

 🔭 I've used different Machine Learning and Deep Learning models in real-time projects.
 Below are some used models: